Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 To play SWW, begin with any of the Novice Adventures.
 I’ve linked to the list of official ones that are good AND cheap.

-This shared trajectory–recovery and escalation across all six systems–is the mechanical signature.
+This shared trajectory–recovery and escalation–is the mechanical signature.
 It is the opposite of grimdark’s moral downward pressure, survival’s material attrition, or horror’s psychological erosion.
 The rules push toward expansion rather than depletion.

 What Gets Mislabeled as Heroic Fantasy

 Understanding why games fail the heroic criteria is as useful as knowing which pass, because it reveals what players actually want compared to what heroic fantasy games deliver.
-The heroic model classifies what the rules incentivize under normal play, not what a table can force through tone or GM adjudication.
+Once you know the pattern, you can look at any “heroic fantasy” playtest doc or published game and predict, before you ever sit down to a campaign, whether the rules will eventually slide into something else instead.

-Dragonbane markets itself as a classic fantasy adventure, and it definitely looks the part.
-But look closer and skill advancement and survivability are decoupled: a veteran with 80% weapon skill is still physically fragile, because competence doesn’t translate into durability.
+Dragonbane markets itself as a classic fantasy adventure.
+But look closer, and skill advancement and survivability are decoupled: a veteran with 80% weapon skill is still physically fragile, because competence doesn’t translate into durability.
 That’s C3 failing.
-C4 fails for the same reason: nothing in the system caps how badly a single roll can go, so catastrophic luck hits veterans and novices equally hard.
-Getting better at fighting doesn’t mean the fight gets less likely to kill you.
+C4 fails for the same reason: nothing in the system caps how badly a single roll can go, so catastrophic luck hits everyone equally hard.
+It’s more of a crucible game than heroic design.

 Pathfinder for Savage Worlds carries an iconic heroic fantasy brand, but its math is still Savage Worlds.
-PfSW passes C4 but fails C1.
-Bennies let you reroll, Soak damage and blunt the worst outcomes, true.
+It passes C4 but fails C1.
+Bennies let you reroll, soak damage and blunt the worst outcomes, true.
 But Bennies are finite, and the wound system doesn’t scale with advancement.
 A single high-damage hit can push a Legendary hero from functional to Incapacitated in one step.
-When the Bennies are gone the buffer is almost gone with them, and that gap is invisible until the worst roll of the session lands.
-It also fails C3: progression expands options without creating survivability buffers.
+It also fails C3: progression expands options but not survivability.

-The One Ring presents a classic Tolkien-style adventure but its trajectory is not heroic.
-It does pass C2: Endurance recovers reliably through rest, and even Wounds heal during the Fellowship Phase.
-But it fails C5.
-Shadow accumulates through normal play faster than Hope recovers, triggering Miserable states and semi-permanent Shadow Scars that only clear through specific rituals.
-The system restores your body while slowly hollowing out your soul.
+The One Ring presents a classic Tolkien-style adventure but its trajectory is not heroic; it fails C5.
+Shadow accumulates through normal play faster than Hope recovers, triggering Miserable states and semi-permanent Shadow Scars.
 Heroic moments are definitely possible, but the core loop runs the other direction.

-Dungeon Crawl Classics is gonzo heroic fantasy, but it fails C2 (Recovery Is Built In).
-In DCC survival is a transaction with a permanent cost: the Turn Over the Body rule saves fallen characters at the price of 1 Stamina permanently, eroding maximum HP and making each subsequent brush with death more dangerous.
+Dungeon Crawl Classics fails C2.
+In DCC survival is a transaction with a permanent cost: the Turn Over the Body rule saves fallen characters at the price of 1 Stamina permanently, making each subsequent brush with death more dangerous.
 Spellcasters make this even worse through Corruption.
 DCC doesn’t restore you to baseline, it restores a slightly worse version.

 Heroic fantasy as a game structure is about whether the rules help keep protagonists effective, able to recover, and grow stronger.
 These mislabeled systems instead focus on surviving challenges, risky outcomes, and character strain over time.
-All are good designs, but they don’t qualify as heroic games.
+All are good designs, but they don’t sustain heroic play structurally.

 Conclusion

 Most fantasy games default to heroic structure because it’s what players expect from the genre.
 But “heroic by default” often means “heroic by accident”—systems that stumble into passing these criteria without understanding why they matter.
-If you’re deliberately designing a heroic structure, these five criteria are the blueprint.
-If you’re designing something else and accidentally implementing heroic scaffolding, you’re creating mixed signals that will confuse your market.
+If you’re deliberately designing a pure heroic structure, these five criteria are the blueprint.

-For designers, the most useful question isn’t “Does this feel heroic?”
+For designers, the most useful question is not “Does this feel heroic?”
 It’s “What does sustained play turn my characters into?”
+Answering that with this model in hand doesn’t just explain existing games; it lets you predict, at the design stage, whether your so-called heroic engine will actually hold or revert to another genre of play.
 If your core loop restores and expands capability, you’ve built a heroic system.
-If it erodes or flattens it, you’ve built something else—regardless of theme.
+If it erodes or flattens it, you’ve built something else.
 And you need to know that before you go to print.

 Please, if you know a game that meets all five criteria that I missed, I want to hear about it!
 Tell me about it in the comments below.